isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-overload"></a>C.over: Overloading and overloaded operators

-You can overload ordinary functions, template functions, and operators.
+You can overload ordinary functions, function templates, and operators.
 You cannot overload function objects.

 Overload rule summary: